Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_LoadBlink.png "Arduino IDE loading Blink example program")

 In the **setup()** function you will find a "pinMode" call; this sets the internal "pin" to OUTPUT mode so we can turn the internal LED on and off.
-- LED_BUILTIN is a symbol for the "pin" number that controls the builtin LED; this symbol will automaticall be correct on any Arduino.
+- LED_BUILTIN is a symbol for the "pin" number that controls the built-in LED on the Arduino.
+This LED_BUILTIN symbol will automatically be correct when compiling for any Arduino.

 The **setup()** function is called only once, before ever calling the **loop()** function.

-In the **loop()** function you will find that it delays 1000 milliseconds, turns the LED **ON**, delays 1000 milliseconds, and turns the LED **OFF**.
+In the **loop()** function for the example Blink program you will find that it delays 1000 milliseconds, turns the LED **ON**, delays 1000 milliseconds, and turns the LED **OFF**.

 Because the **loop()** function is called over and over, this will continue until you stop it by reprogramming or powering off the Arduino Nano.

-With the Arduino connected to the USB port on your computer, use the button circled in red below to compile, load, and run the Blink example program.
+With the Arduino connected to the USB port on your computer, use the button circled in red in the image below to compile, load, and run the Blink example program.
 The on-board LED should blink.

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_CompileAndRun.png "Arduino IDE compile-load-run button")